All’s well that ends in Wells

 The route through the fields was fairly well walked but two large blues structures on top of poles clearly marked out two of the less visible stiles.
 There was much confusion as to what they were formerly used for, with suggestions of concrete mixer drums or small septic tanks.
 We approached the village of Dinder and had to pass by the club house and cross the village cricket ground as we made our way towards the parish church of St Michael.
 With Norman origins, the current structure with three section tower, was rebuilt in the 15th Century and is Grade II* listed.

 From the church we headed north towards Sharcombe Park and Grange, formerly the registered address of the Showering family, of Babycham and cider fame.
-Before the top we turned left along a track and climbed more alongside a wooded area.
-To the left of the track stood more WW2 defences in the shape of large concrete blocks.
+Before we reached the the top of the lane we turned left along a track and climbed more alongside a wooded area.
+To the left of the track stood more WW2 defences in the shape of large concrete blocks and through the gaps in the hedge were views of the valley we had just walked through.
+We passed through a large empty field which was just so quiet before going back into the woods and alongside parts of the Wells Golf Club course, which has its club house on the north east side of town.
+We reached the East Mendip Way track and turned left.
+On the far side of the fence groups of four were hitting their little white plastic balls as best they could after the climb up to holes 3,4 and 5 over the top of the hill.

 Comments